JorikdeBoer/Scripto-blog-week-4/README.md

 ## Follow the progression: https://trello.com/b/sZldGU2x/scripto-week-2

+## Description of the application
+The application includes for html pages: "blogs", "categoriën", "Schrijf zelf" en "Commentaar"
+- "Blogs" shows all the blogs published with the most recent on top.
+The button on the bottom of the page refreshes the blogs with the most recent blogs posted since the page was loaded.
+- "Categoriën" gives five buttons on top of the page, one for each standard category.
+When selected all the blogs of a certain category are loaded with the most recent blog on top.
+- "Schrijf zelf" gives the user the opportunity to write a blog, including author, title, category (a second category) and the blog text itself.
+With the button on the bottom of the page the blog is published and send to the database.
+From that moment the blog is visible on the "Blogs" and "Categoriën" pages.
+- "Commentaar" gives the user the opportunity to leave a comment at a certain blog post and read other comments linked to a certain blog.
+On the bottom of the page the user can give the id of a comment he/she wants to delete and the user can give the title of a blog to shutdown its comment section for the rest of the session.
+To block a comment section permanently, the title of a blog can be written in the code of comment4.html As an example, the blog "Openingsblog" has a permanent blocked comment section.

 ### Workflow
 - Monday: reading assignment, recycle version blog last week, first version text-expander
 - Tuesday: first version comment section, add comments to database